Contact Form

 1. Linearity: Linearity means that in linear regression the relationship between the two variables X and Y should be linear.
 Here, X is the independent variable and Y is the dependent variable.
 It also suggests that a small change in variable X will lead to a constant change in the value of Y. This relationship can be pictorially depicted using a scatter plot.

-As seen in the graph the TV advertisement and TV sales have a linear relationship
+As seen in the graph TV advertisement and TV sales have a linear relationship

-1. Homoscedasticity: Homoscedasticity means that the residuals or errors are same for each value of independent variable.
+1. Homoscedasticity: Homoscedasticity means that the residuals or errors are the same for each value of an independent variable.
 The errors are thus equally distributed across the regression line.
 This can be observed by plotting the actual values of the target variable against the predicted values.
 It also states that the error has a constant variance.
-If no particular pattern is observed in the distribution of these error terms then the data is homoscedastic and if there is any particular pattern in the distribution of the of the data then that data is termed as heteroscedastic.
+If no particular pattern is observed in the distribution of these error terms, then the data is homoscedastic, and if there is any particular pattern in the distribution of the data, then that data is termed as heteroscedastic.

 In the above graph is a pair plot which provides a graphical representation of the distribution of the data with respect to various features.

 1. Normal distribution of observations: The error terms or residuals follow a normal distribution.
 If the data is not normally distributed, then it leads to difficulty in predicting the coefficient.
 If the data is not normally distributed, then we need to study the data more carefully to increase the efficiency of the model.
-If the sample size is very large then this assumption is not required because the coefficients will follow normal distribution and in turn, the non-normality of the error will not have an adverse effect.
-The normal distributions is graphically represented using q-q plot.
+If the sample size is very large, then this assumption is not required because the coefficients will follow normal distribution, and in turn, the non-normality of the error will not have an adverse effect.
+The normal distribution is graphically represented using a q-q plot.

 Normal distribution of error terms